OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-03.md

 ## 1 Timothy 3:3

-not overindulging in wine, not a bully, but gentle, not contentious, free from the love of money.
+not given to excessive drinking, not violent but gentle, not argumentative, free from the love of money.

 ## 1 Timothy 3:4

-He must be one who manages his own household well, keeping his children under control with all dignity
+He must be one who manages his own household well, keeping his children respectful with all dignity

 ## 1 Timothy 3:5